bigfix/developer.bigfix.com/site/reference/types/bes-user.md

 # type: bes user

-The &amp;lt;bes user&amp;gt; inspectors let you keep track of the users authorized to use the BES Console.
+The &lt;bes user&lt; inspectors let you keep track of the users authorized to use the BES Console.
 You can iterate over the users, producing lists containing information such as the name and authorization level.

 # action site of &lt;bes user&gt; : bes site

 If the user is a master operator, this inspector returns the Master Action site.
 Otherwise, it returns the operator site of the user.
-For example, &amp;quot;number of subscribed computers of action site of current console user&amp;quot;.Example: number of subscribed computers of action site of current console user - Returns the number of computers currently subscribed to the specified user&amp;#39;s Action site.
+For example, "number of subscribed computers of action site of current console user".Example: number of subscribed computers of action site of current console user - Returns the number of computers currently subscribed to the specified user&#39;s Action site.

 # administered computer of &lt;bes user&gt; : bes computer

-Iterates and returns a list of the computers that are administered by the specified BES user.Example: names of administered computers of bes user whose (name of it is &amp;quot;Joe&amp;quot;) - Returns the list of computers currently administered by the BES User named Joe.
+Iterates and returns a list of the computers that are administered by the specified BES user.Example: names of administered computers of bes user whose (name of it is "Joe") - Returns the list of computers currently administered by the BES User named Joe.

 # administered computer set of &lt;bes user&gt; : bes computer set